gyng/betabot/README.md

 ## Tests

-Tests can be run with `rspec`.
+Tests can be run with `bundle exec rspec`.
 Current test coverage is very limited.
+Ruocop can be run with `bundle exec rubocop`.

 The EventMachine reactor has to be set up and torn down for most specs so there is a helper method `with_em(&block)` included in `spec_helper.rb`.